 Community Development District ("CDD") bonds financed the construction of infrastructure improvements at some of the Company's projects.
 The principal and interest payments on the bonds are paid by assessments on the properties benefited by the improvements financed by the bonds.
 CDD debt is secured by certain real estate or other collateral.
 The Company has recorded a liability for CDD debt that is associated with platted property, which is the point at which it becomes fixed and determinable.
 Additionally, the Company has recorded a liability for the portion of the CDD debt that is associated with unplatted property if it is probable and reasonably estimable that the Company will ultimately be responsible for repayment.
-The Company's total CDD debt assigned to property it owns was \$10.7 million as of both March 31, 2024 and December 31, 2023, respectively.
+The Company's total CDD debt assigned to property it owns was \$10.1 million and \$10.7 million, respectively, as of June 30, 2024 and December 31, 2023, respectively.
 The Company pays interest on this total outstanding CDD debt.